FatihKoz/DisposableSpecial/README.md

 Notam Management airport dropdown does not select already assigned/saved airport!
 Therefore still using old logic and not switched to ajax search.

 ## Release / Update Notes

+22.MAR.24

+* Fixed a possible issue in free flight blade (currencies with comma as seperator)
+* Added a new category to Market (Tour Token)
+* Updated Tour logic to allow defining tokens for tour, and not allowing pilots to participate tours when token/access is not bought (optional)

 13.MAR.24